The RECOUP Plastics Assembly | Solutions for a Circular Economy

 This panel brings together material innovators, brands, and sustainability experts to explore the evolving landscape of materials innovation.
 Speakers will discuss the potential of next generation materials, their real world performance, end of life pathways, and the challenges of scaling them responsibly within a circular system.

-This panel explores the drivers behind plastics entering the environment, from everyday littering to largescale waste crime and systemic gaps in waste management.
+This panel explores the drivers behind plastics entering the environment, including largescale waste crime and systemic gaps in waste management.
 Bringing together voices from enforcement, industry, policy, and environmental organisations, the discussion will examine who should be responsible for addressing each part of the problem and what coordinated actions are needed to prevent plastic leakage at its source.

 This panel will unpack the current and emerging policies shaping the transition to a circular plastics economy.
 Bringing together policy and industry experts, this session will explore how regulation is evolving, what upcoming strategies mean for businesses and supply chains, and where policy can most effectively drive systemic change.
 Panellists will examine where policy is working, where gaps remain, and how regulation can better enable circular systems.